-- What sort of impact will the size of the organisation have on us?
+- What sort of impact will the size of the organization have on us?
 Will there be further and significant career opportunities available?

 - Does the job they are offering match and meet the skills we are going to be bringing to the position?

-- What are the long- term prospects of the organisation in relation to the industry?
+- What are the long- term prospects of the organization in relation to the industry?

 - Finally, what is salary range is being offered?
 When will salary reviews take place?
 We will also need to know what benefits the offer will entail, such as stock options, commissions, signing bonus, health insurance, overtime, vacation, pension plan, and travel expenses, and how much of the cost of this benefits package will we will have to bear.

 Before we even think about salary negotiation, it is vital that we know which of the three kinds of salary categories the organization utilizes: